 How to detect Deep Packet Inspection

-Another form of deep packet inspection, active DPI, modifies your packets leaving a footprint.
+Another form of deep packet inspection, active DPI, changes your packets leaving a footprint.
 This type of DPI is detectable.
-An example of this type of DPI could be a system that modifies a certain type of data such as known malware to prevent it from causing damage.
+An example of this type of DPI could be a system that modifies a certain type of data such as known malware, to prevent it from causing damage.

 Systems can also strip STARTTLS from SMTP traffic to expose the contents of email messages as plain text.

 With the right tools, you can detect deep packet inspection.